G (New York City Subway service): 63rd Street Connector service reductions

 However, due to construction on the Queens Boulevard Line, the G train frequently terminated at Court Square even when the published timetable said it ran to 71st Avenue.
 Some riders were suspicious that the service disruptions were "simply a de facto way to implement the original plan of halving G train service."
 The original plans called for the G terminate at Court Square at all times; that plan was shelved in 2001 in the face of community opposition, but due to budget cuts, the MTA decided to implement it in 2010.
 An MTA spokesman said, "It's not personal....
 If you want to keep the system up to date, you need to make sure the track and switching are all in good repair."

 Community groups such as Save the G! and the Riders Alliance have been frequent activists for improvements of G service.
 Save the G! regularly lobbied the MTA for more G train service since the original cutbacks when the V was introduced in 2001.
 They made the restoration of service to the Queens Boulevard Line at all times an issue in the 2002 New York gubernatorial race, but the transit authority said, "Unfortunately, putting the G back to full service is just not an option, given our track capacity—and that's not likely to change."
+After transit advocates requested that Mayor Zohran Mamdani consider restoring weekend service to Forest Hills in 2026, the Mamdani administration announced in February that it would study the proposal, although any decision to extend the G route would have to be made by the MTA.